 Let me explain.

 This sleeper bus goes overnight – naturally – no air conditioning but this is a plus, not a minus.

 There are windows on both the top and bottom bunk.
 You can pull these open to let in air (yes, there is also smell and noise, but you can deal with that.
 Think of the money you are saving.)

 This description means merely that on one side of the bus are double beds for two people, and on the other side, there are rows of singles.

 If you are the organised sort – and I urge you to try to be in India – you will end up with little other option than to take a bus.

 Pros of Getting an Overnight Sleeper Bus in India.
 (What every India Travel Blog Should Tell You).

 - You save on a nights accommodation.
-Saving money always makes those travelling through India happy.
+Saving money on hotels always makes those travelling on a budget happy.